ChadKillingsworth/google-closure-npm/README.md

 This project is to facilitate building and packaging Google Closure Tools via NPM.

 ## Requirements
-This package assumes that build tools (such as Maven) are installed and available on the path.
+This package assumes that build tools (such as Maven and Ant) are installed and available on the path.

 While the project uses NPM, Node and Grunt to automate the build steps, it mainly uses shell tasks and as such doesn't download the dependencies for building each project.